ch0118/p5/discussion.md

 definition of what an idiom is: think carefully about whether you see any pattern in this code that resonates with you from earlier in the semester.

+I think pattern matching is the one that stood out the most to me since our last few projects and exercises also uses pattern matching.
+Tail recursion is also something that I spot that we worked on through out the semester along with folding as well.

 [ Question 5 ]